-You’ve already made a commitment to your employees’ health, well-being, and safety.
+You’ve already made a commitment to your employees’ health, well-being, and safety through a wellness program, or through broader wellness in the workplace.
 And we applaud you for that!
 In these uncertain times, exercise and healthy activity is so important to keep spirits up and stress (relatively) low.
 And the community connection that comes from your company culture of health — that’s priceless.

 But what’s the best way to extend that commitment during this COVID-19 quarantine?
 How can we help each other when gyms, fitness classes, running clubs, and most of the ways we’d normally stay active are now off limits?
 We have a few ideas, and we’re available to fine-tune the plan based on your needs.

 Here’s what we suggest:

 If you normally reward your employees for clocking gym visits, consider adding an at-home exercise option.